Restaurants, public art and fun activities all with a view!

 91-95 E. Riverwalk

 You are what you (B)eat!
 If you’re ever feeling hungry on the Riverwalk, take a trip to Beat Kitchen.
-Even though the original location awaits the return of live shows, the menu on the Riverwalk remains delicious with tacos, sandwiches, pizzas, salads and special cocktails if you’re really feeling it.
-Here’s more on their menu.
+The menu at the Riverwalk location remains delicious with tacos, sandwiches, pizzas, salads and special cocktails if you’re really feeling it.

 photo via instagram.com